On Minimum Maximal Distance-k Matchings

+This provides .
+It is easy to see that given $M_A$, $|D_{M_A}|$ is straightforward to obtain in time polynomial in $|X|$. \end{proof}

-In \cite{Dinur} it is shown that for every $0 < \alpha < 1$ the \textsc{Set Cover} problem cannot be approximated in polynomial time to $c \ln n$ unless P = NP, where $c = 1 - \alpha$.
-The instances of the \textsc{Set Cover} problem used in the proof of this result have at most $n^{O(1/\alpha)}$ subsets.
-Fixing $\alpha$, we may thus assume that $|S| \leq n^d$ for some fixed $d$.
-Combined with theorem \ref{WMMM}, for $\varepsilon = c(d + 1)$, it implies that
+In \cite{Dinur} it is shown that for every it is NP-hard to approximate the \textsc{Set Cover} problem within a factor of , where $n$ is the cardinality of the universal set $X$.
+The instances of the \textsc{Set Cover} problem used in the proof of this result have no more than $n^{O(1/z)}$ subsets in $S$ [\cite{Dinur}].
+Combined with Theorem \ref{WMMM} it implies the following.